How To Remain Optimistic When In Times Of Adversity

 Becoming The Eternal Optimist

-If the optimist happens to have a chronic illness such as asthma.
-They won’t focus on the gloom of their illness, even if the symptoms worsen.
+If the optimist happens to have a chronic illness such as asthma, they won’t focus on the gloom of their illness, even if the symptoms worsen.

 They’ll display diminished attentional bias on the issue, even if things go bad or an unexpected setback occurs.
+This is an adaptive stress response, that’s associated with being optimistic.

-This also extends to the dynamics of daily life, where the thought is optimists are luckier than others.
+Doing so extends to the dynamics of daily life, where the thought is optimists are luckier than others.

-To Always Think Positive Thoughts
+To Think Positive Thoughts

 The biased attention the optimists gives, the positive spin they conclude to the situation or quandary has two benefits.
 “Sense making” and “benefit finding.”